ngrx/platform/docs/effects/README.md

 RxJS powered side effect model for @ngrx/store

-@ngrx/effects provides an API to model UI events and additional sources of events as actions.
+@ngrx/effects provides an API to model event sources as actions.
 Effects:

 - Listen for actions dispatched from @ngrx/store
-- Isolate side effects from components, allowing for more _pure_ components that only select state and dispatch actions
+- Isolate side effects from components, allowing for more _pure_ components that select state and dispatch actions
 - Provide new sources of actions to reduce state based on external interactions such as network requests, web socket messages and time-based events.